jigx-com/jigx-docs/docs/Building Apps with Jigx/Data/Data Providers/Microsoft Azure SQL.md

         source:
           uri: https://images.unsplash.com/photo-1553413077-190dd305871c?ixlib=rb-4.0.3&ixid=MnwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8&auto=format&fit=crop&w=1035&q=80

 # onFocus is triggered whenever the jig is displayed.
-The sync-entities action calls the Jigx SQL function and populates the local SQLite tables on the device with the data returned from Azure SQL
+The sync-entities action
+# calls the Jigx SQL function and populates the local SQLite tables on the
+# device with the data returned from Azure SQL.
 onFocus:
   type: action.sync-entities
   options: